 Without that support, it would not be possible for me to

-develop this line of research further (lacking research
+develop this line of research here (given only a part-time

 Apart from this long-term project, I'm also interested in other topics in the context of the theory of elementary particles and fundamental interactions, quantum gravity, string theory, noncommutative geometry, random matrix theory, quantum groups, etc.

 Research Project "Squashed Extra Dimensions in Gauge Theory and Matrix Models"

 supported by the FWF, P 28590